 Python logo

 Comprehensions are Python’s syntactic sugar for map and filter operations.
-Comprehensions come in different flavors which evaluate to different types, either containers like lists or sets or generators.
+Comprehensions come in different flavors which evaluate to different types like lists, sets or generators.

 Comprehensions combine well with itertools and functools from the standard library to compose pipelines in the style of functional programming.